lancenty/ly-azure-web-flask/README.md

-#Flask demo for Azure App Service
+# Flask demo for Azure App Service

+## Way to deploy to Azure App Service